sanger/traction-service/documentation/multiplexing/docs/index.md

     - Typically imported on plates or tubes with barcodes from Sequencescape.
 2. Libraries are created from the requests.
     - Library metadata includes volume, concentration, insert size and library kit.
-    - Tags may be assigned to the libraries at this stage.
+    - A tag may be assigned to the libraries at this stage.
 3. Pools are created from the libraries.
-    - Users specify which libraries they would like to add to the pool.
+    - Users specify which libraries they would like to use in a pool.
     - Requests can also be added to the pool directly from the plates/tubes they were imported on.
-    - A single tag set is used and issued to all libraries in the pool if there is more than 1 entity in the pool.
-Each library in the pool is tagged with a unique tag from the tag set.
+    - A single tag set is used and its tags issued to all libraries in the pool.
+If there is more than 1 library in the pool.
+Each library in the pool must be tagged with a unique tag from the tag set.
     - Pool metadata includes total volume, concentration, insert size.
 4. Pools are used in sequencing runs.
     - Pools are added to wells on plates for sequencing.